 What is the catchment area?

 We do not have a set catchment area; each year the furthest distance offered can reduce or increase based on the applications received.
-However, in March 2018 the furthest distance offered was 1.74 miles, in 2019 it was 1.24 miles, and in 2020 it was 1.9 miles.
-Distances are calculated by the local authority.
+In March 2018 the furthest distance offered was 1.74 miles, in 2019 it was 1.24 miles, in 2020 it was 1.9 miles, in 2021 it was 2.6 miles and in 2022 it was 2.8 miles.
+Distances are calculated by the Local Authority.

 Is there a waiting list?

 Yes.
 This is maintained by the Local Authority and is usually based on distance.
 If a place becomes available, the child at the top of the list will be offered a place.
 Note that a child’s place on the waiting list can change; it can move up or down.
 If, for example, a child moves into the area and lives closer to the school than a child who is already on the waiting list, then the child already on the list would move down a place.

 How can I appeal for a place at the school?

 Applicants who wish to appeal against the decision of the admissions authority to refuse their child a place at the school should contact:

 Clerk to the School Admission Appeals Panel